wso2-extensions/identity-verification-onfido/samples/react-sample-app/README.md

 # Life Guardian - Onfido Connector Usage Example (Single Page Application)

 This sample application demonstrates how to perform identity verification with Onfido using WSO2 Identity Server in a Single Page Application (SPA).
+This application is developed primarily focusing the Forrester demo.

 ## Getting Started